Forbearance – Love

 What is love?
 Unfortunately, despite the wide variations in what people actually mean when they use the word, they continue to rely on it as a generic label for a complex and changing set of emotions.
 And so, it is worthwhile to think carefully about what the Torah has in mind when it speaks to us of love.

-To understand an abstract concept such as love we need to identify the specific patterns of behavior that it implies.
+To understand an abstract concept such as love we need to look at the specific patterns of behavior that it implies.
 Some behaviors are consistent with a feeling of love while others demonstrate the absence of love.
-Using a distinctive choice of words and phrases Mishlei has presented us with a means to examine our own lives and relationships with regard to some aspects of what we should think of as love.
+Using a distinctive choice of words and phrases, Mishlei has presented us with a means to examine our own lives and relationships with regard to some aspects of what we should think of as love.